-The status of Walleye in Lake Ontario is 'good' with an 'unchanging' trend (SOGL, 2017).
-Rehabilitation efforts occurring at some locations show signs of 'improving' from 'fair' to 'good' status in Lake Ontario (Bowlby & Hoyle, 2017).
+The status of Walleye in Lake Ontario is 'Fair' with an 'Unchanging' trend (SOGL, 2017).
+Rehabilitation efforts occurring at some locations show signs of 'Improving' from 'Fair' to 'Good' status in Lake Ontario (Bowlby & Hoyle, 2017).
 Local populations of Walleye are self-sustaining in several areas of the Lake.
 The Bay of Quinte Walleye population is the largest in Lake Ontario.
 Following a decline in the 1990s, the Walleye population in the Bay of Quinte and the eastern outlet basin has remained relatively stable.
 Lake Ontario Walleye are currently meeting fisheries management targets identified in the GLFC Fish Community Objectives and Bay of Quinte Management Plan.
 Recent production of good to strong year classes indicates a maintained or improved population status in the future.